nban22/shopee-comments-csv-exporter/README.md

-Here’s a detailed README for your application in English, which you can use for your GitHub repository:
+Here’s an updated version of your README with the additional sections for deployment information and demo images:

+---

 # Shopee Comments CSV Exporter